This item was added to your Cart

 Alessandro Fossati started his career in consultancy to join, as a second step, Duferco where he grew up as a steel trader.
 After a few years in MMK as export manager he worked as an advisor in the steel and raw material field by brokering, forecasting and benchmarking steel and raw material trends and prices as a basis for long/short position planning.
-Currently he is an independent trader that provides steel to European manufacturers adding value through logistic, financing and hedging services.
+Currently he is the Managing Director at Gamma trade that provides steel to European manufacturers adding value through logistic, financing and hedging services.

 Martin Theuringer has studied Economics in Cologne and Kiel and made his PhD at the Economic Policy Department at the University of Cologne specializing on trade policy issues.
 He has joined the German Steel Federation in 2003 and is Chief Economist since 2006 and Director for Economics since 2008.
 Martin is an expert on economic policy issues related to the steel sector and specialized on the analysis and forecast of supply and demand developments in national and international steel markets.
 He is member of the Economic Committees of Eurofer and Worldsteel and Chairman of the Economic Forecasting Committee of Worldsteel.